Skip to main content

 Drive to Billings

-Fill up on breakfast in Ekalaka at Wagon Wheel Café or Stompin’ Grounds Coffee House before the 4-hour drive to Billings.
+Fill up on breakfast in Ekalaka at Wagon Wheel Café before the 4-hour drive to Billings, which hugs the Yellowstone River once you’re on Interstate 90.
 Don’t miss the Rosebud County Museum along the way.
 From there, make it a straight shot to Billings, or spend the day exploring Little Bighorn Battlefield National Monument.

 Stargazing 101

-Use a night sky calculator to calculate the best time of night to check out the stars in your location.
+Use a night sky chart to determine the best time of night to check out the stars in your location.
 You can see a lot with the naked eye, so there’s no need for a telescope or binoculars.
 We do recommend a handheld star chart, which allows you to see what stars are visible for that place and time.
 This is where a red-light flashlight comes in handy.
 You can also download a stargazing app, like SkyView, but it’s not recommended, given that your eyes should be adjusted to the dark and not looking at a screen.
-Bring a chair and a blanket, and wear layers—Montana’s nighttime temps are much cooler than daytime temps, even in the summer.
+Bring a chair and a blanket, and wear layers — Montana’s nighttime temps are much cooler than daytime temps, even in the summer.